 The most visible innovation was the decimal-based unit structure, which replaced tribal affiliations with artificial, purely military units.
 This system broke the power of traditional clan leaders and imposed a clear chain of command:

-• Arban – a squad of 10 men, the smallest tactical unit.
+• Arban – a squad of 10 men, the smallest tactical unit, which ate, trained, and fought together.
+Members were personally responsible for each other’s equipment and conduct.

-Every soldier was assigned to a specific unit, and each unit had a designated commander who was responsible for training, discipline, and battlefield decisions within the commander's authority.
+Every soldier was assigned to a specific unit, and each unit had a designated commander who was responsible for training, discipline, and battlefield decisions within the commander’s authority.
+Men from different tribes were mixed within units to prevent old loyalties from forming.
 This allowed the Mongol army to break into smaller, independent groups during campaigns while maintaining overall strategic coordination from the top.
 A tümen could operate autonomously for weeks, receiving only general directives from the Khan.
-This flexibility became the hallmark of Mongol warfare.
+This flexibility became the hallmark of Mongol warfare, enabling simultaneous operations across wide fronts—for example, in the 1221 campaign against the Khwarezmian Empire, Mongol columns struck from multiple directions hundreds of miles apart.

 Merit-Based Promotion Over Noble Birth

 Genghis Khan deliberately bypassed the traditional aristocracies of the steppe when selecting officers.
 He promoted men based on demonstrated ability, loyalty, and intelligence—not lineage.
 His most famous generals, such as Subutai and Jebe, rose from humble origins to command entire tümens.
+Subutai was the son of a blacksmith; Jebe was a former enemy who had shot the Khan’s horse in battle and was rewarded for his honesty.
 This policy achieved two critical effects:

 • It created a fiercely loyal officer corps that owed its position directly to the Khan, not to tribal connections.